Rashad Evans: Evans vs. Liddell

 Entering the fight as a very heavy underdog, Evans shocked the world by knocking out former light heavyweight champion Chuck Liddell in brutal fashion at UFC 88.
 Liddell threw an uppercut that Evans countered with an overhand right, landing flush.
 Liddell remained unconscious for several minutes before finally walking out of the cage under his own power.
+This fight earned him another Knockout of the Night award.
 The knockout was awarded knockout of the year by Sherdog for 2008.
 Evans had previously been scheduled to face Liddell at UFC 85 as a replacement for the injured Mauricio Rua.
 When Liddell pulled out of the event due to an injured hamstring, Evans was matched with James Irvin.
 When Irvin pulled out after breaking his foot, the fight was removed from the card altogether.
 After the fight, UFC President Dana White confirmed in the post-event press conference that Evans's next fight would be a title shot against newly crowned light heavyweight champion Forrest Griffin at UFC 92.

 Winning the Light Heavyweight Championship

 On December 27, 2008, at UFC 92, Evans faced champion Forrest Griffin for the UFC Light Heavyweight belt.
 Griffin controlled most of the first two rounds with effective striking and low kicks.
 In the third round, however, Evans caught a low kick and countered with a straight right hand that dropped Griffin.
 Evans followed Griffin to the ground and eventually managed to finish the stunned champion with punches inside Griffin's guard.
 With the victory, Evans became the new UFC Light Heavyweight Champion.
 It capped off a year in which Evans won Fighter of the Year honors from Sherdog.com.
+This fight earned him a $60,000 Fight of the Night award.

 Losing the title

-Evans's first defense of the UFC Light Heavyweight title against challenger Lyoto Machida ended in a knockout.
+Evans's first defense of the UFC Light Heavyweight title against challenger Lyoto Machida ended in a knockout loss.
 During a flurry of punches from Machida, Evans started trash talking Machida telling him 'his hands were made of pillows'.
 Machida continued his onslaught, knocking the champion out.
 A photograph of Evans's face during the knockout became an infamous meme called "Shad face" among MMA fans.
 This was the first loss of his career and the 15th straight win of Lyoto Machida's career.
 Then, Evans went on to coach against Rampage Jackson in The Ultimate Fighter: Heavyweights.
 Evans was scheduled to fight Jackson on December 12, 2009, at UFC 107, but this was canceled due to Jackson being cast for the A-Team movie.
 On September 22, 2009, Jackson wrote in a blog on his website that he is "done fighting" because of events that occurred between Jackson and Dana White, the president of the UFC.
 Thiago Silva was named as Evans' next opponent at UFC 108.